exercism/python/concepts/decorators/about.md

 ```

 This works for doubling the return value from the function argument.
-If we want to triple, quadruple, etc. the return value, we can add a parameter to the decorator itself., as we show in the next section.
+If we want to triple, quadruple, etc. the return value, we can add a parameter to the decorator itself, as we show in the next section.

 ### Decorators Which Have Their own Parameters